 And even though Docs is constantly being upgraded, there are some features that it is still missing.
-For example Docs does not support columns (although invisible tables can work well), or page borders, or drop caps.
+For example Docs does not support page borders or drop caps.

 One of the most commonly mentioned missing features is the ability to add text boxes.
 In Microsoft Word you can easily insert a text box, type in it, and move it around to any spot in the document.